DKLoehr/FractaSketch/README.md

 If weird stuff is happening and you can't edit your template, hit Clear.

+If you've got a template you particularly like, you can save it to a file and load it again later!
+To save a template, simply click on the box next to the "Save" button, and type in the filename you wish to use, then click Save.
+If the filename does not end in ".fs", then the extension ".fs" will be appended to it.

+To load a file later, type the filename of the file you wish to load (including the .fs extension), and hit the Load button.
+This will overwrite your existing template, if any.

 ### Drawing the Fractal
 To create a fractal from your template, hit the Draw button.
 This will create a new window on top of the previous one with your template on it.